Shifting Financial Marketing into Gear

 According to Bloomberg, on Sunday, March 15th, the U.S. Health and Human Services Department suffered a cyberattack.
-With workplaces taking precautions around the coronavirus outbreak, more and more companies are instituting work from home policies.
+With workplaces taking precautions around the coronavirus outbreak, more and more companies are instituting work-from-home policies.
 But how do you make sure you are safe online?
-We provide some key cybersecurity tips to help ensure your business, personal data, and work data is safe from hackers whether you are working remotely or working from home.
+We provide some key cybersecurity tips to help ensure your business, personal data, and work data are safe from hackers whether you are working remotely or working from home.

 Both big and small businesses are at risk of cybercrime and the risk is escalated when employees work remotely or from home, outside of a secured business network, so mandating practices that keep company and client data safe is essential.

 If you’ve been mandated to work remotely, you may be tempted to head to your local Starbucks.
 A lot of people like to work in cafes that have public Wi-Fi, however, this is a very dangerous way of working because your computer then becomes susceptible to hackers who can target your computer if they are on the same network.
 If your employees choose to work in public places, ensure that they know to use personal hotspots or encrypt their web connection.
 Encrypted web connections help to protect your traffic.